kamidev/survey_api/README.md

 Web applications displaying surveys can use API calls to fetch survey definitions and store survey answers.
 Both surveys and answers follow a documented JSON format.
 Our backend store them in Postgres, using [Postgres JSONB](http://www.silota.com/docs/recipes/sql-postgres-json-data-types.html) to make JSON search quick and painless.

 Phoenix API generators were originally used to create the API.
 [Here](https://becoming-functional.com/building-a-rest-api-with-phoenix-1-3-part-1-9f8754aeaa87) is the step-by-step description we used.
-The official Phoenix documentation has a long discussion about [the use and limitations of generators](https://hexdocs.pm/phoenix/contexts.html#starting-with-generators).
+The official Phoenix documentation has a long discussion about [the use and limitations of generators](https://hexdocs.pm/phoenix/contexts.html).

 To summarize: you should not use generators without understanding what they do.
-Here is a current description of how to write your API [manually](https://elixircasts.io/json-api-with-phoenix-1.4).
+Here are reasonably current tutorials for writing an API [manually](https://elixircasts.io/json-api-with-phoenix-1.4) or using the latest[Phoenix 1.5 generators](https://www.poeticoding.com/another-guide-to-build-a-json-api-with-phoenix-1-5/).

 ## Prerequisites